OOPSpam/blog/_posts/2024-09-13-netlify-contactform-spam.md

 To send the email, you will need to map the required fields to the data from the Netlify contact form submissions.
 The required fields are:

-- **To**: Your email address (up to 5 emails can be added).
+* **To**: Your email address (up to 5 emails can be added).
-- **Subject**: The name of the form.
+* **Subject**: The name of the form.
-- **Body**: The email body can be in HTML or plain text.
+* **Body**: The email body can be in HTML or plain text.
 In the example, the data points (email, name, message fields) are separated by line breaks using the <p> HTML tag.
-- **Reply To** (optional): This field is not required, but it makes responding to emails more convenient.
+* **Reply To** (optional): This field is not required, but it makes responding to emails more convenient.
 The sender's email can be added here so that you can simply click the "Reply" button in your email client if you wish to respond to the submission.

 Once you have the email set up, test it to see if you receive the first submission.
 You can also use other email services like Postmark or Mailgun instead of Email by Zapier.

 ## Configure form submission notifications in Netlify

 By default, Netlify sends an email for each verified submission.
 We need to disable this as we are already sending an email notification to ourselves in our automation.
-In your website settings on Netlify, go to _Site Configuration -> Notifications -> Emails and Webhooks_, under _Form Submission Notifications_, delete the email notifications.
+In your website settings on Netlify, go to *Site Configuration -> Notifications -> Emails and Webhooks*, under *Form Submission Notifications*, delete the email notifications.

 ![Form submission notifications in Netlify](/blog/assets/posts/netlify/netlify-setting.png "Form submission notifications in Netlify")

+For websites using embedded contact or lead forms, you can also[ add spam protection to embedded forms using OOPSpam and Zapier](https://www.oopspam.com/blog/add-spam-protection-to-embedded-forms-using-oopspam-and-zapier) to reduce spam automatically.

 ## Final thoughts